elearning-x/certificat-ia/Part_2/2.5/Optimisation-Solution.md

 print("If we had only three individuals, the design matrix would be of size 3x2, where X_{32} represents the height of the third individual")
 ################## END TODO BLOCK
 ```

-    The design matrix contains 2 columns, with one column of 1's, thus there is only one input variable
-    The data set contains 10000 observations
-    Each column represents a variable, and each row an observation/an individual
-    We have added a column of one to take into account a constant effect (intercept) in the model
-    If we had only three individuals, the design matrix would be of size 3x2, where X_{32} represents the height of the third individual

 **2) We want to build a linear model to predict the weight as a function of the height.
 We consider the square loss.
 What is the optimization problem we want to solve?**